sysukili/inga/readme.md

 <!-- badges: start -->
 <!-- badges: end -->

+A R package for causal inference in survival analysis.

 The goal of inga is to provide causal methods for survival analysis(Hernan and Robins, n.d.) and reproduce the code from the book “First Course in Causal Inference”.(Ding, n.d.)